s-barsch/write/README.md

 ### Installation

-First, install and start `memcached`.
-Then,
+*Note: you need to have `memcached` installed and running.*

-create production built:
+Create production built:

 `yarn build`